D-Apostol/Mixed_Messages/README.md

 - Node

 ## Launch
-To launch the program download the script and run using node.js
+To launch the program download the script and run using node.js or your preferred REPL
 ```
 $ cd /folder
 $ node